alisonmsmith/termite-ui/README.md

 Termite-UI
 =========

-This repository contains a GUI for user interaction with Interactive Topic Modeling.
+This repository contains a GUI for user interaction with Interactive Topic Modeling (the topic model data must be hosted separately; code for that is here: https://github.com/uwdata/termite-data-server).

 Installing Libraries
 --------------------